|Identified on this photograph's reverse side simply as "Charleton" I was able to identify this soldier with information

-information found in two books - The Journal of the C.V.I in South Africa (1901) by Major-General W. H.
+found in two books - The Journal of the C.V.I in South Africa (1901) by Major-General W. H. Mackinnon and The

-his wife Margaret.
+wife Margaret.
 Ernest Charleton attested with the Royal Horse Artillery on 23 October, 1895 at Newbridge.
-At
+At the

-the time of his enlistment his trade was listed as that of a photographer.
-Charleton served at home for a total of 1
+time of his enlistment his trade was listed as that of a photographer.
+Charleton served at home for a total of 1 year

-year 254 days when he purchased his release on 3 July, 1897 for the sum of £18.
-While no reason is given for his
+254 days when he purchased his release on 3 July, 1897 for the sum of £18.
+While no reason is given for his decision

-decision to leave the service it could not have been a dislike of military life since he enlisted with the Honourable
+to leave the service it could not have been a dislike of military life since he enlisted with the Honourable Artillery

 With the outbreak of the Anglo-Boer War Charleton volunteered for overseas service and joined the City Imperial

 Volunteer's Artillery Battery.
 He was attached to the D Sub-Divison as was Trumpeter Henry Hollington Sawyer